Queen Maeve’s Trail

-Are you interested to see some amazing megalithic tombs in Ireland?
-If so, join us on our Queen Maeve’s Trail in beautiful Sligo.
-Your adventure takes place on a magnificent peninsula that has bays to the north and south of it and is not far from vibrant Sligo Town.
-You will explore the oldest passage graves in Ireland on this trail including Carrowmore megalithic tombs and Queen Maeve’s Grave which can be seen for miles and towers over the peninsula.
-The landscape is rural and very Irish indeed.
-Fields are marked by traditional stone walls.
-Just being here will stimulate you.
+Are you interested to see some amazing megalithic tombs in Ireland, pitched on top of a scenic mountain?
+If so, join us on our Queen Maeve’s Trail in beautiful Co.
+Sligo.
+Your adventure takes place on a magnificent peninsula with bays to the north and south and is not far from vibrant Sligo Town.
+In addition to climbing Knocknarea Mountain with your archaeologist guide, you have the choice to explore the oldest passage graves in Ireland with her at Carrowmore, which is a stones throw away.
+The rural landscape is stunning, wild flowers grow amongst the purple heather, fields are marked by traditional stone walls, and cattle graze happily.

 Auriel will brief you first on the mountain before setting off.
 You will love the scenery of rural Irish countryside all around you.
 As you head off up a mountain track, Auriel will tell you about the archaeology, geology and folklore of Knocknarea mountain.
 Colourful wild flora grows in crevices in the stone walls either side of you and these stone walls are full of interesting fossils which are the reamins of coral that once grew in tropical waters when Ireland was above the equator and part of a huge super continent known as ‘Pangaea’, 300 million years ago!
 Auriel will point these out to you along the walk.